Python SDK Integration

-Send structured logs from Python and FastAPI applications to LogTide using structlog or loguru with async support.
+Send structured logs from Python applications to LogTide using the official SDK with sync & async clients, stdlib logging integration, and middleware.

-The LogTide Python SDK provides structured logging with automatic batching, async support, and seamless integration with FastAPI, structlog, and loguru.
-Ship logs from your Python applications with minimal configuration.
+The LogTide Python SDK provides structured logging with automatic batching, sync and async clients, stdlib logging integration, payload limits, and middleware for Flask, Django, FastAPI, and Starlette.

 Why use the LogTide Python SDK?

-- Automatic batching: Reduces network overhead with intelligent batching
+loggingintegration: Drop inLogTideHandlerto any existing logging setup - Automatic batching: Reduces network overhead with intelligent batching and configurable flush interval

-- Zero-downtime: Circuit breaker prevents app crashes if LogTide is unreachable
+- Circuit breaker: Prevents app crashes if LogTide is unreachable — logs are silently dropped, never blocking

-- Type hints: Full typing support for modern Python development
+- Type hints: Full typing support for Python 3.8+

 Prerequisites